 These albums were followed by a succession of further albums with the Decca recording company, including “Patricia Cahill’s Ireland“, a new selection of classic Irish melodies such as “Danny Boy”, “The Fairy Tree”, and “Bantry Bay”.
 Then came “Summer’s Daughter“, a very relaxed and expressive album, with songs like “Bridge over Troubled Water”, “Raindrops Keep Fallin’ on my Head” and “I’ll Never Fall in Love”.

-One album in particular is one of Patricia’s favourites.
-Called “The Great Duets“, it was recorded live in the Wigmore Hall in London, with Scotland’s Kenneth McKellar, and included “One Alone”, “This Is My Lovely Day”, and “One Hand, One Heart” as well as “Whispering Hope” and “When the Children are Asleep”.
+One album in particular is one of Patricia’s favourites called “The Great Duets” It was recorded live in the Wigmore Hall in London, with Scotland’s Kenneth McKellar.
+It included “One Alone”, “This Is My Lovely Day”, and “One Hand, One Heart” as well as “Whispering Hope” and “When the Children are Asleep”.

 Patricia has co-presented and sung in many TV productions, including her own series “Patricia”, a wonderful musical programme which was produced by the now celebrated originator of Riverdance, John McColgan.
-This also resulted in the national TV station (RTE) producing its first album “Patricia – Songs from the Series“. including “Evergreen”, “At Seventeen”, and “Don’t Cry for Me, Argentina”.
+This also resulted in the national TV station (RTE) producing its first album “Patricia – Songs from the Series“.
+Featuring “Evergreen”, “At Seventeen”, and “Don’t Cry for Me, Argentina”.
 Another TV spectacular, “Patricia Cahill and Friends”, has been shown around the world.

-In England, she starred in lavish shows in most of the big theatres around the country, including the Opera House Blackpool, and the Futurist Theatre in Scarborough, with top stars, including Ireland’s Val Doonican and The Bachelors, with whom she recorded one of her albums, featuring songs such as “Diamonds are Forever”, “Why Do I Love You”, and “Edelweiss”.
+In England, she starred in lavish shows in most of the big theatres around the country, including the Opera House Blackpool, and the Futurist Theatre in Scarborough.
+With top stars, including Ireland’s Val Doonican and The Bachelors, with whom she recorded one of her albums.

 In London, she played the Victoria Palace, The Price of Wales, and the Albert Hall, and fulfilled a childhood dream of singing in the internationally renowned London Palladium.
 At “Sunday Night Live at the London Palladium”, she literally stopped the show with “I Don’t Know How to Love Him”, from “Jesus Christ Superstar”.

 She also had her own annual season in the famous “Savoy Hotel” in London, where she enjoyed enormous popularity.
 Her international cabaret performances have taken her to all the leading hotels in the world, including the Mandarin in Hong Kong, and the Waldorf Astoria in New York.